tkardu/nva-test-indexes-openSearch/README.md

 # nva-search-api
-A common search API for NVA
+A common search API for NVA across resources